| Safe Haskell | None |

 proxy also downloads the bytes through it rather than going straight to upstream

 flowing, which a separate artifact host would silently drop.
-The mount's
+The

-externally-visible base URL is supplied by the caller; this
+{mount-base}/{pkg} prefix is supplied by the caller;

-an already-rewritten URL yields the same URL, so applying it more than once is safe.
+yields the same URL, so applying it more than once is safe.

 Assembling the served document